-Brent Caslin manages commercial and intellectual property disputes in the Western United States and around the Pacific Rim.
-He has tried civil and criminal cases, argued before the Court of Appeal, and represented clients before domestic and international arbitration tribunals.
-Clients have also called upon Mr. Caslin to help them resolve regulatory and compliance matters.
+Brent Caslin manages commercial and intellectual property disputes across the United States and around the Pacific Rim.
+He has tried civil and criminal cases, argued before state and federal appellate courts, and represented clients in domestic and international arbitration tribunals.

-Although he is a U.S.-trained trial lawyer, Mr. Caslin has substantial international experience, having lived and worked in Asia, Europe, and the United States.
-He regularly handles cross-border disputes and investigations.
-In 2003, Mr. Caslin worked on international matters during a one-year exchange with Mori Hamada & Matsumoto in Tokyo, Japan.
-He is an active member of the International Law Section for the State Bar of California, serving as chair of the Section during the 2011-2012 term.
+Although a US-trained lawyer, Brent has substantial international experience.
+He has lived and worked in Asia, Europe and the United States, and regularly handles cross-border disputes and investigations.
+In 2003 and 2004, an attorney exchange program allowed Brent to work on international legal matters with Mori Hamada & Matsumoto, a law firm in Tokyo, Japan.
+He served the State Bar of California’s International Law Section in a number of support and leadership roles, and was elected chair of the section for the 2011-2012 term.

 In addition to practicing law, Brent taught an intellectual property course as an adjunct professor at the Pepperdine University School of Law from 2004 until 2012.

 Brent previously served in the US Army, with the 212th Field Artillery Brigade (now part of the 1st Armored Division).
 He has a high-level security clearance.